xmos/ai_tools/test/README.md

 # Integration Tests

-*Before running the integration tests, you must first build the `interpreter` and `test_model` example applications.*
+*Before running the integration tests, you must first build the `xcore_interpreter` applications.*

 ## Running tests with the host interpreter